Polight/lego/README.md

 📕 [Read the full documentation at https://lego.js.org](https://lego.js.org)

-💭 Lego is inspired from the [native Web Component spec](https://developer.mozilla.org/en-US/docs/Web/Web_Components) and [Riot](https://riot.js.org/).
+💭 LEGO is inspired from the [native Web Component spec](https://developer.mozilla.org/en-US/docs/Web/Web_Components) and [Riot](https://riot.js.org/).

 🔧 Customizing and contributing is just **much lighter** with simplicity, source that are easy to read, to hack and to maintain.

 🎈 You can [read the core code](https://github.com/Polight/lego/blob/master/src/lib/Component.js) that is only 61 <abbr title="Lines Of Code">LOC</abbr> resulting that Lego is **as light as 3Kb** for the full bundle!

-## Developing and Contributing to Lego
+## Developing and Contributing to LEGO

-Lego codebase is small so navigating through its code should be pretty straightforward.
+LEGO codebase is small so navigating through its code should be pretty straightforward.

 ### Updating the Compiler

-For any changes within the `src/compiler` folder, you can test it by running it from one of your Lego project.
-From this project, simply run `[path-from-your-project-to-lego-folder]/bin/compile.js` and see the result on your compiled Lego components.
+For any changes within the `src/compiler` folder, you can test it by running it from one of your LEGO project.
+From this project, simply run `[path-from-your-project-to-lego-folder]/bin/compile.js` and see the result on your compiled LEGO components.

 ### Updating the Library

-For any changes within the `src/lib` folder, you can test it by building it with `npm run build` and using files from `dist` folder within one of your Lego project.
+For any changes within the `src/lib` folder, you can test it by building it with `npm run build` and using files from `dist` folder within one of your LEGO project.

 ### Contributing

 Before opening a pull request with your changes, you don't need to build and commit the `dist` folder with the `npm run build` command.
-It is achieved when deploying a new version of Lego.
+It is achieved when deploying a new version of LEGO.

 ## Latest News

-- April 2025: [Lego v1](https://lego.js.org/v1/) will remain in place and stable as it remains more flexible than ~~[the Lego v2 proposal](https://lego.js.org/v2/)~~.
+- April 2025: [LEGO v1](https://lego.js.org/v1/) will remain in place and stable as it remains more flexible than ~~[the LEGO v2 proposal](https://lego.js.org/v2/)~~.